orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Cryptographic strength does not, by itself, prove independent contestability.

----

 ## Adoption Capture Risk

 A-DAP also documents a non-technical adoption risk: formal implementation without substantive contestability.

 A powerful operator may adopt visible A-DAP artifacts such as envelopes, hashes, signatures, Merkle roots, timestamps, receipts, dashboards, and verifiers, while still preserving control over:

-- what enters the envelope,
+- what enters the envelope
-- what remains outside the envelope,
+- what remains outside the envelope
-- how the receipt is delivered,
+- how the receipt is delivered
-- who controls the verification interface,
+- who controls the verification interface
-- and whether verification is actually exercised.
+- whether verification is actually exercised

 This creates a risk of compliance theater.